-“Update” in the context of this SFR refers to the process of replacing a non-volatile, system resident software component with another.
+‘Update’ in the context of this SFR refers to the process of replacing a non-volatile (NV), system resident software component with another.
 The former is referred to as the NV image, and the latter is the update image.
 While the update image is typically newer than the NV image, this is not a requirement.
 There are legitimate cases where the system owner may want to rollback a component to an older version (e.g. when the component manufacturer releases a faulty update, or when the system relies on an undocumented feature no longer present in the update).
 Likewise, the owner may want to update with the same version as the NV image to recover from faulty storage.

 All discrete firmware and software elements (e.g. applications, drivers, and kernel) of the TSF need to be protected, i.e. they should either be digitally signed by the corresponding manufacturer and subsequently verified by the mechanism performing the update or a hash should be published for them which needs to be verified before the update.